nansencenter/nextsim/modules/enkf/perturbation/README.md

 __12.12.18__

 - Ensemble is run successfully for the first time.
-Time-correlation should be added to two perturbation fields.
+Time-correlation should be added to two perturbation fields. (done)

 __13.12.18__

 - Time correlated perturbations are generated in ran_update_ran1 in mod_random_forcing.F90.
-Write the new perturbations in there and save two outputs to feed t-1 and t+1 of forcing.
+Write the new perturbations in there and save two outputs to feed t-1 and t+1 of forcing. (done)

 __14.12.18__

-- grep 'CHeCK' to see where to improve in the code for generating two different perturbation
+- grep 'CHeCK' to see where to improve in the code for generating a coupled time-correlated perturbation

+__14.01.19__

+- Doesn't write ranfld_prev and ranfld_next (done)

+- Distribute read data to tiles (done)

+__18.01.20__

+- Read ranfld_prev.dat when restart do not generate from the scratch

+- Check if the order of the vectors is the same in fortran output and c++ input